Infinitesimal deformations of rational surface automorphisms: Introduction

 \section{Introduction}

-Biregular automorphisms of rational surfaces with positive topological entropy present a major interest in complex dynamics (\emph{see} the recent survey \cite{Cantat}) but their construction remains a very difficult problem of algebraic geometry.
+Biregular automorphisms of rational surfaces with positive topological entropy present a major interest in complex dynamics (\emph{see} the recent survey \cite{Cantat}) but their construction remains still a difficult problem of algebraic geometry.
 For an overview of this problem, we refer to \cite{DesertiGrivaux} and to the references therein.
 It is a paradoxal fact that these automorphisms, although hard to construct, can occur in holomorphic families of arbitrary large dimension, as shown recently in \cite{BK1}.
-Besides, the automorphism group of a given rational surface can carry many automorphisms of positive entropy; we refer to \cite{Blanc2} and \cite{BlancDeserti} for recent results on this topic.
-In this paper, pursuing \cite{DesertiGrivaux}, we develop practical tools to study deformations of families of rational surface automorphisms and investigate a great number of examples.
+Besides, the automorphism group of a given rational surface can carry many automorphisms of positive entropy, \textit{see} \cite{Blanc2} and \cite{BlancDeserti} for recent results on this topic.
+In this paper we study deformations of families of rational surface automorphisms using deformation theory (this was initiated in \cite{DesertiGrivaux}), and investigate a great number of examples.